ipfs/specs/naming/README.md

   - Expiration date of the record using [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) with nanoseconds precision.
   - Note: Currently, the expiration date is the only available type of validity.
 - 3. **Validity Type** (uint64)
-  - Allows us to define if the record is valid under certain conditions
+   - Allows us to define the conditions under which the record is valid.
-  - Only supporting expiration date with `validityType = 0` for now
+   - Only supports expiration date with `validityType = 0` for now.
 - 4. **Signature** (bytes)
   - Concatenate value, validity field and validity type
   - Sign the concatenation result with the provided private key